Skip to main content

 6pm Friday 7 November 2025

-The Florae II Collective is composed of an intergenerational group of five north Queensland women.
+The Florae Collective is composed of an intergenerational group of five north Queensland women.
 Alexandra Boscacci, Bernadette Boscacci, Ellen Clark, Katherine Cornwall and Naomi Smith each share an interest in arts and culture, and value the positive holistic effects that plants and nature have on health and wellbeing.

 Open Hours